Does RO Waste Water?

 This process generally requires about 4 gallons of water to produce one gallon of clean, filtered water.
 The amount of water used in the filtration process can vary depending on water temperature, contaminants present, and amount of dissolved solids in the water.

 What About 'Zero Waste' Systems?

-Some water filtration systems try to reduce water usage by circulating the water back into the RO system repeatedly.
-But that approach quickly wears down the filter components and system.
+Some water filtration systems try to reduce water usage by circulating the water back into the system repeatedly.
+But that approach quickly wears down the filter components and water filtration system.

-RO systems are one of the most effective water filtration systems on the market.
-Reverse osmosis filtration can remove pollutants from water including nitrates, pesticides, sulfates, fluoride, bacteria, pharmaceuticals, arsenic and much more.
+RO systems can remove pollutants from water including nitrates, pesticides, sulfates, fluoride, bacteria, pharmaceuticals, arsenic and much more.
 And with a carbon filter, an RO system can also remove chlorine and chloramines.
-Check out our most popular Reverse Osmosis drinking water system.

-Best of all, RO filtration provides healthy drinking water with improved taste, odor and appearance.
-The reverse osmosis process is fully automated, effective, and simple to maintain.
+Best of all, RO filtration improves the taste, odor and appearance of your water.
+The process is fully automated, effective and simple to maintain.

 Learn more at https://www.espwaterproducts.com/understanding-ro...